 Helpful tips to help your treatment:

-If you need help, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347).
-IEHP is here Monday through Friday from 8am to 5pm.
+If you need help, call IEHP Member Services at 1-800-440-IEHP (4347), Monday–Friday, 7am–7pm, and Saturday–Sunday, 8am–5pm.
+TTY users should call 1-800-718-4347.
 The call is toll free.
 If you reach IEHP Member Services after hours, you will be able to leave a secure voice message.
 Calls will be returned the next working day.
 If you call after midnight and leave a secure voice message, we will return your call the same working day.

 Frequently Asked Questions